×

 Description for The Beaver: Natural History of a Wetlands Engineer Hardback.
 Num Pages: 228 pages.
 BIC Classification: WNCF.
 Category: (G) General (US: Trade).
 Dimension: 239 x 160 x 23.
 Weight in Grams: 534.

-Beavers can and do dramatically change the landscape.
-The beaver is a keystone species—their skills as foresters and engineers create and maintain ponds and wetlands that increase biodiversity, purify water, and prevent large-scale flooding.
+As this book shows, the beaver is a keystone species—their skills as foresters and engineers create and maintain ponds and wetlands that increase biodiversity, purify water, and prevent large-scale flooding.
 Biologists have long studied their daily and seasonal routines, family structures, and dispersal patterns.
 As human development encroaches into formerly wild areas, property owners and government authorities need new, nonlethal strategies for dealing with so-called nuisance beavers.
 At the same time, the complex behavior of beavers intrigues visitors at parks and other wildlife viewing sites because it is relatively easy to observe.

 Show Less